Mohammad Modarres

-Mohammad Modarres (born 11 August 1952) is an Iranian American scientist and educator in the fields of nuclear and reliability engineering.
-He is a Distinguished Scholar-Teacher and Nicole Y. Kim Eminent Professor of the University of Maryland.
-Within the University of Maryland A. James Clark School of Engineering, Modarres founded world's first graduate curriculum in reliability engineering, which has now become a leading academic program both nationally and internationally with over 400 Master's and PhD graduates.
-As the Director of the UMD Center for Risk and Reliability, Modarres serves as international expert on reliability and risk analysis to various commercial and government organizations including US DOE, US NRC, NASA.
-A PhD graduate of the Massachusetts Institute of Technology, from the scientific school of Norman C. Rasmussen, he has authored numerous books and hundreds of scholarly papers in the fields of nuclear and reliability engineering.
+Mohammad Modarres is an Iranian-American scientist and educator in the fields of nuclear and reliability engineering.
+He is a Distinguished Scholar-Teacher and Nicole J. Kim Eminent Professor of Engineering at the University of Maryland.
+Within the University of Maryland A. James Clark School of Engineering, Modarres co-founded the world's first degree-granting graduate program in reliability engineering.
+The program has awarded more than 500 master's and doctoral degrees.
+Modarres served as director of the University of Maryland Center for Risk and Reliability until 2026.
+He has also served as an expert on reliability and risk analysis for commercial and government organizations, including the United States Department of Energy, the United States Nuclear Regulatory Commission, and NASA.
+Modarres has authored books and scholarly papers in nuclear engineering, reliability engineering, and risk analysis.